sparkfun/SparkFun_RTK_Firmware/docs/intro.md

 11. Now put the device outside with a clear view of the sky.
 GNSS doesn’t work indoors or near windows.
 Within about 30 seconds you should see 10 or more satellites in view (SIV).
 More SIV is better.
 We regularly see 30 or more SIV.
 The horizontal positional accuracy (HPA) will start at around 10 meters and begin to decrease.
 The lower the HPA the more accurate your position.
 If you wait a few moments, this will drop dramatically to around 0.3 meters (300mm = 1ft) or better.

 Now you use your RTK device to begin measuring points.
-If you need extreme accuracy (down to 10mm) continue reading the ‘RTK Crash Course’.
+If you need extreme accuracy (down to 10mm) continue reading the [RTK Crash Course](https://docs.sparkfun.com/SparkFun_RTK_Firmware/intro/#rtk-crash-course).

 ## RTK Crash Course

 To get millimeter accuracy we need to provide the RTK unit with correction values.
 Corrections, often called RTCM, help the RTK unit refine its position calculations.
-Corrections can be obtained from a variety of sources:
+Corrections can be obtained from a variety of sources but they fall into three buckets: Paid, Free by the Government, and Free by Me.

 **Paid Services**